Ken May: JumpShot (2022–2024)

 In May 2023, May was named CEO of JumpShot, a basketball entertainment and analytics company, transitioning from a strategic advisor role he held since 2022.
 He led the development of data-driven fan engagement tools and growth strategies until stepping down in mid-2024.

 Philanthropy and nonprofit work

 March of Dimes (2007–2011)

-From 2007 to 2011, May served two consecutive two-year terms as the Chairman of the National Board of Trustees for the March of Dimes, a nonprofit organization focused on improving the health of babies and supporting maternal and infant care initiatives.
+From 2007 to 2011, May did two consecutive two-year terms as the Chairman of the National Board of Trustees for the March of Dimes, a nonprofit organization focused on improving the health of babies and supporting maternal and infant care initiatives.

 In this leadership role, May helped steer the national strategic direction of the organization, collaborating with healthcare professionals, researchers, and community leaders to address birth defects, premature birth, and infant mortality.
 He played an instrumental role in fundraising and awareness efforts and worked to expand access to maternal healthcare resources across the country.

 During his tenure, the March of Dimes emphasized educational outreach and evidence-based support for mothers and families, aligning with May’s broader leadership philosophy of empowering teams and communities to thrive.